Tung oil has a luster and honey-tone finish; the finish protects the wood and makes it look better. But, how many coats of it do you need?

 Since the basecoats are damp, the hard top layer will feel soft when pressed or made to support furniture weight.
 Eventually, the finish will begin to crack and give way.

-Tung Oil Dry Time Between Coats
+How Long Does Tung Oil Take to Dry Between Coats?

 It takes pure Tung oil 24-72 hours to dry enough for a re-coat.
 That’s because it doesn’t have dryer additives or metalized drying agents to make it dry faster, so the finish takes longer to dry.